-Judi Buckley, DWGC member, former Senator in Guam, and 2018 State House candidate, interviewed County Councilwoman Xanthene Norris for the DWGC’s “Interview Series”.”
+Judi Buckley, DWGC member, former Senator in the Virgin Islands, and 2018 State House candidate, interviewed County Councilwoman Xanthene Norris for the DWGC’s “Interview Series”.”
 Below are the highlights of their conversation, which was conducted by telephone.

 JB: What has your life been like during the pandemic?
 Are you still staying close to home, and with whom are you isolated?